derek-ludlow/Ludlow-DS-Resume/docs/index.md

 <!-- https://www.monique.tech/the-art-of-markdown -->

 ## Profile
-A student with growing software engineering skills specializing in software development, C#, computer science, and Python.
+A student with growing software engineering skills passionate about software development and solutions.
 A track record of academic success in major-specific courses, demonstrating rapid learning of new languages & technologies, and a passion for creative problem solving.
 Adept at helping identify innovative solutions and coordinating as a part of multi-faceted teams to achieve results.

 ## Education
 Bachelor of Science (B.S.)
 Computer Science 			                       expected graduation Dec 2024